 The Beatles excelled in this field.
 In 1965 they played on Salisbury Plain, near Stonehenge, in their movie Help!
 And the roof of No 3 Savile Row in London will always be remembered as the unorthodox location for their farewell performance on Thursday, January 30, 1969.
 Extraordinary venues require extraordinary preparation, and the Fabs’ sound team were characteristically resourceful that day.
 Assisting the band’s engineer Glyn Johns was one Alan Parsons, later to make his mark with the Alan Parsons Project.
 “It was a very windy morning,” recalls Parsons today, “and there was a lot of wind noise getting into the microphones.
 So before the gig, Glyn asked me to go out and buy some ladies’ stockings to drape over the mikes.
-Off I went to Marks & Sparks on Regent Street, and they said, ‘Yes, sir, what size?’
+Off I went to Marks & Sparks on Oxford Street, and they said, ‘Yes, sir, what size?’
 I said, ‘It really doesn’t matter.’
 So they thought I was either going to rob a bank or I was a cross-dresser.”
 The rooftop gig was shamelessly copied by U2 in 1987 when they made their video for ‘Where the Streets Have No Name’.
 But they performed on a roof in downtown Los Angeles, and while the Beatles had brought central London to a standstill, U2 just became another noise in the hubbub of La La Land.
 Both gigs were halted by the police – which sadly didn’t happen to Brian May when he played ‘God Save the Queen’ on the roof of Buckingham Palace in 2002.

 Pink Floyd had always wanted a place in history, and they found it in 1971 when they played a set in a Roman amphitheatre in the remains of Pompeii.
 Filmed by the French director Adrian Maben, the band had no live audience other than a gaggle of confused local children, but the results are now available to the world on a DVD, Pink Floyd: Live at Pompeii.
 In the same historical vein was the Grateful Dead’s performance among the Egyptian pyramids in 1978, though the Dead played to a proper audience for three nights and enjoyed a lunar eclipse while they were there.